Charlotte Motor Vehicle Accidents Charlotte Motor Vehicle Accidents

 • Commercial truck accidents: Accidents involving commercial trucks, including tractor-trailers, semi-trucks, tanker trucks, garbage trucks, and more, often result in severe injuries for those involved.

-• Bicycle and pedestrian accidents: Bicyclists and pedestrians are among the most vulnerable group of people that use the roadways.
+• Bicycle and pedestrian accidents: Bicyclists and pedestrians are among the most vulnerable groups of people who use the roadways.
 Pedestrians and bicyclists have very little protection from the force of a vehicle slamming into them, and they often sustain severe injuries when a collision occurs.

 • Motorcycle accidents: Unfortunately, vehicle drivers often fail to pay much attention to motorcyclists, and this can lead to collisions that cause severe injuries for riders.